 Fresh Rose Hydrating Eye Gel Cream ($41; sephora.com)

-With hyaluronic acid, rosewater and golden root extract, this luscious under-eye cream is sure to give the sensitive skin underneath your eyes new life.
+With natural moisturizers like hyaluronic acid, rosewater and golden root extract, this luscious under-eye cream is sure to give the sensitive skin under your eyes new life.

 Pure Biology Total Eye ($32; amazon.com)

 An all-in-one product, Pure Biology Total Eye targets puffiness, dark circles, fine lines and dehydration using a unique combination of ingredients.
-However, if it’s simply dark circles you’re looking to prevent, the winning blend of caffeine, vitamin C and hyaluronic acid will work to brighten, increase circulation and hydrate the skin, allowing for a refreshed look in no time.
+If it’s simply dark circles you’re looking to prevent, the winning blend of caffeine, vitamin C and hyaluronic acid will work to brighten, increase circulation and hydrate the skin, allowing for a refreshed look in no time.
 It’s also formulated with vitamins B and E to protect the skin against damage caused by free radicals.

 This eye cream from Fleur & Bee is a super rich and moisturizing formula made from natural ingredients and is free from parabens, sulfates and artificial fragrances.
-Vitamins B3 and E work to help reduce fine lines and even out your skin tone, while caffeine targets dark circles and puffiness.
-Squalane, an ingredient derived from olive oil, aims to soothe and hydrate your skin.
+Vitamins B3 and E work to help reduce signs of aging (think fine lines and crow’s feet) and even out your skin tone, while caffeine targets dark circles and puffiness.
+Squalane, an ingredient derived from olive oil, is there to soothe and hydrate your skin.
 Overall: This is a great option for those with mature skin.

-Tatcha Pearl Tinted Eye Illuminating Treatment ($48; sephora.com)
+Tatcha The Pearl Tinted Eye Illuminating Treatment ($48; sephora.com)